JustinWang23/graphql-grpc-apollo-mali-demo/README.md

 }
 ```

-Then, you can make queries for what data you want to fetch
+Then, you can make queries for what data you want to fetch.

 ```
 query {